rvl-lab-utoronto/lab_onboarding_recommended_reading/README.md

 * [Stanford](http://graphics.stanford.edu/courses/cs348c/)

 To understand some of the material in these courses you will need to understand classical physics and mechanics.
 A good resource is
-* [Clasical physics](https://www.youtube.com/playlist?list=PL5E4E56893588CBA8) by V. Balakrishnan at IIT Madras.
+* [Classical physics](https://www.youtube.com/playlist?list=PL5E4E56893588CBA8) by V. Balakrishnan at IIT Madras.

 DiffTaichi: Differentiable Programming for Physical Simulation, https://arxiv.org/abs/1910.00935